tskit-dev/msprime/docs/tutorial.rst

 for a schematic of this model, and
 `Table 1 <http://dx.doi.org/10.1371/journal.pgen.1000695.t001>`_ for
 the values used.
+Coalescent simulation moves from the present back into the past, so times are in units of generations *ago*, and we build the model with most recent events first.

 .. todo:: Add a diagram of the model for convenience.